ncagle/DNS-over-HTTPS/QUIC.md

 Due to QUIC being done over UDP, and yet is here to serve HTTPS:// URLs, servers upgrade to QUIC from TCP-based HTTP versions with the `Alt-Svc:` header.

-The client makes a request using TCP(+TLS) and gets a response back that says that it can also use QUIC on a certain hostname and port.
+The client makes a HTTP/1 or HTTP/2 request and gets a response back that says that it can also use HTTP/3 on a certain hostname and port.

 A browser can then try to open a new QUIC connection *in parallel* to the existing connection so that it can transparently switch to the new QUIC connection - if that works (or otherwise stick to the TCP based one). (lib)curl might not initially provide the same parallel style of operation but should support switching to the Alt-Svc server if asked to, or to directly use QUIC on a specific port if told so by the right options.